 Business segments are distinguishable components of the NZ Banking Group that provide products or services that are subject to risks and rewards that are different to those of other business segments.
-Geographical segments provide products or services within a particular economic environment that is subject to risks and rewards that are different to those components operating in other economic environments.

-Business segments are the NZ Banking Group's primary reporting segments.
+The NZ Banking Group operates predominately in the banking industry within New Zealand.
+The NZ Banking Group has very limited exposure to risk associated with operating in different economic environments or political conditions.
+On this basis no geographical segment information is provided.
 For reporting purposes the three major business segments are Retail Banking, Commercial Banking and Institutional.
-The NZ Banking Group operates primarily in one geographic segment, New Zealand.